Questions

 Early Action II (EA II) is an application plan with the same rules as Early Action but the submission date is later and the college’s admission decisions arrive after EA I, but usually before regular decision results.

-Restricted Early Action (REA) or Single Choice Early Action is a very specific admissions plan offered by a few universities.
+Restricted Early Action (REA) or Single Choice Early Action is a very specific admissions plan offered by only a few universities.
 The rules of this type of plan are specific to each university that offers it, so it is important that you visit that college’s admissions webpage to read the decision plan’s limitations and descriptions.
-Generally speaking, this type of plan is a form of Early Action but you are limited in how many other early applications you may submit.
+Generally speaking, this type of plan is a form of Early Action, but you are limited in how many other early applications you may submit.
 You should speak with your school counselor and your parents before selecting this option.

 Early Decision (ED) is a binding agreement between you and a college in which you agree that you WILL attend that college should they offer you admission.
 You can only apply to one college ED.
-If you’re accepted, you have to withdraw all of your other applications to other colleges.
+If you’re accepted, you must withdraw all other applications to other colleges.
 When applying Early Decision, you might still be able to apply to other colleges using the Early Action plan because Early Action is non-binding, but if you are accepted to the ED school, you would have to withdraw the EA applications to other colleges.
 If you have applied ED to a college, you can still apply to colleges Regular Decision but again, if you are admitted to the ED college, you would need to withdraw your RD applications.
 ED applications usually require you and your parents and your school counselor to sign an agreement that you will attend if you are accepted.
 You should speak with your school counselor and your parents before selecting your preferred admission plan.

-Early Decision II (ED II) has the same rules as Early Decision but the submission dates are later and the decisions arrive after ED I.
+Early Decision II (ED II) has the same rules as Early Decision, but the submission dates are later and the decisions arrive after ED I.

 Rolling Admission – This application plan means that colleges evaluate applications as they receive them.
 They release admissions decisions regularly – sometimes daily – as opposed to sending them all out on one specific day.
 Often under a Rolling Admission plan, colleges will continue to accept applications later into the academic year than under other plans.